Call for applications: Interdisciplinary Academy (IDA) 2025-2026

 Assessment and decision

-An assessment group consisting of representatives from different parts of SLU, and who have documented experience of cross-disciplinary research, will assess the applications and suggest which themes that will be granted resources.
+An assessment group consisting of representatives from different parts of SLU, and who have documented experience of interdisciplinary research, will assess the applications and suggest which themes that will be granted resources.
 The assessment group can also suggest changes to the problem description and to the composition of the groups.
-IDA's steering group, which consists of the dean and the vice dean responsible for multi- and interdisciplinary science at the NJ faculty, as well as the programme manager for SLU Future Food, will make the final decision on which applications to approve, following the suggestions from the assessment group.
+IDA's steering group, which consists of the dean and the vice dean responsible for multi- and interdisciplinary science at the NJ faculty, as well as the programme managers for SLU Future Food and SLU Urban Futures, will make the final decision on which applications to approve, following the suggestions from the assessment group.
 In the assessment, great emphasis is placed on the design of the theme's approach, that the composition of the competence in the group is appropriate and balanced, and whether it can be considered likely that the group will achieve the goals set.
 In the assessment, new collaborations are rewarded higher than established ones.

 The work and the location